theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 ## Preliminary preparations

-(This assumes that you have Haskell installed.
-Some of the steps also require bnfc.)
+I am pretty sure you already have [git](https://git-scm.com/) installed.
+I also assume that you have the [Haskell Platform](https://www.haskell.org/platform/) installed.
+Some of the steps also require the installation of [bnfc as described here](https://github.com/alexhkurz/programming-languages-2019/blob/master/BNFC-installation.md), but most of the exercises can be done without.

 To set up your computer, clone [this directory](https://github.com/alexhkurz/programming-languages-2019/).
 I do this from the command line running in my home directory